 The most beautiful memories come when remembering the Marin County Fair where the whole family worked together to make the flowers look perfect and Bob’s design completed.
 At the beginning of his fair display career, the county fair was held at the gorgeous Art and Garden Center in Ross, California.
 Then it moved to the area at the Marin County Civic Center in San Rafael just up the road from his first Santa Venetia Nursery.

 Since retirement Bob volunteered to supervise an organic vegetable garden at New Beginnings in Novato.
 This is a program to feed and house the homeless while training them for employment.
 Homeward Bound is the parent organization.
 The production of the garden has exceeded the needs of the organization with the excess being turned over to the Marin County Food Bank.
 This is the homeless feeding the homeless; a very exciting idea.
 It won the Mantis award for public gardens in 2001.
 Bob has also just received an award from Marin Beyond Pesticides, The Marin Board of Supervisors' Pest Management Award for the New Beginnings Organic garden.
-Over 400 pounds of food each year has been donated to the food bank.
+In 2015 Bob was awarded the very prestigious HAAS Award from his Alma Mater UC Berkeley (click on the video link in the About Bob Title) Over 400 pounds of food each year has been donated to the food bank.
 Check out our Links page for these organizations.
 Bob is a member of the Garden Communicators International formerly Garden Writers of America and just recently was awarded a Gold Medal for his radio show.
 As a new garden writer member, Bob was the chair for the symposium in 1993 in San Francisco.
 A very prestigious position.
 His radio show, “Bob Tanem in the Garden” is now in its twenty-first year and he has appeared on television and other radio shows in the past.
 His garden show has won previous Garden Writers Association of America awards as well.
 He has been honored with these awards 4 times in the past eight years.

 Bob has retired from writing his quarterly subscription garden newsletter called Garden Previews.
 It had several hundred subscribers, but it was quite a bit of extra work.
 Edie did the layout for the newsletter, but now works for Dharma Trading Co, Textile Art Supply mail order company out of Petaluma, CA. She also does this website and the public service announcements for the radio show on Sundays.